ZhuXJ1/PTA_GWBminmax/README.md

 # PTA_GWBminmax

 This reporsitory includes codes for the following paper "The minimum and maximum gravitational-wave background from supermassive binary black holes" (https://arxiv.org/abs/1806.02346) by Zhu, Cui and Thrane 2018.
-It deals with a single number Ayr, which is the signal amplitude of the gravitational wave background from supermassive binary black holes (GWB) at a reference frequency of 1 per year.
+It deals with a single number Ayr, which is the signal amplitude of the (highly-sought) gravitational wave background from supermassive binary black holes (GWB) at a reference frequency of 1 per year.

 1. AyrNaivefun.m